ImShady/Tubey/README.md

-# tubey
+# Tubey
-Youtube bot for Slack
+Tubey is an intuitive bot integrated with Slack for quick search and subscriber notifications.